 Sell Your Mineral Rights in Webster Parish, LA

-If you own mineral rights in Webster Parish, you're sitting on acreage that sits in the northern reaches of the Haynesville Shale — one of the most important natural gas plays in the country.
-Activity here has been steady, and with LNG export demand pushing gas prices back into focus, your rights may be worth more than you think.
-Let's give you a real number.
+If you own mineral rights in Webster Parish, you're sitting in the heart of the Haynesville Shale — one of the most significant natural gas plays in the United States.
+Gas prices and production activity in this basin have drawn serious buyer interest, and your rights may be worth more than you think.
+Let's talk through what you actually have before you make any decisions.

 Est. per Acre